- Thrilling performance

 Nothing on the 2019 2-Series is cheap (Eds note: It’s the BMW way, really) but an iron stomach and stark assessment of life goals should keep it reasonable.

-We give the 2-Series a 5 out of 10 for features, but some math is involved.
-BMW offers a comprehensive list of optional extras that are worthwhile, but skimp on base equipment for a car that starts at about $36,300.
+We give the 2-Series a 6 out of 10 for features, but some math is involved.
+BMW offers a comprehensive list of optional extras that are worthwhile and a good warranty, but skimp on base equipment for a car that starts at about $36,300.
 (Read more about how we rate cars.)

 BMW offers the 2-Series in 230i and M240i engine configurations, with or without all-wheel drive, with or without a retractable soft-top.
 A 6-speed manual can pair with rear-wheel drive, an 8-speed is standard equipment on most convertibles and all all-wheel drive cars.
 BMW groups some add-ons into different lines: sport, luxury design, and M Sport.